(Opinion) Why Start A New AI / Digital Consultancy?

-From the title of this article, you may be aware that I, working with an excellent group of colleagues, am in the process of launching a new AI / digital consultancy firm (spoiler alert, its called ‘Choir Digital’).
-It is an exciting time, and we are already showing great interest with clients.
+From the title of this article, you may be aware that I, working with an excellent group of colleagues, am in the process of launching a new AI / digital consultancy firm (spoiler alert, it’s called ‘Choir Digital’).
+It is an exciting time, and we’ve already landed out first client!

 I thought that it might be helpful (for some of you) to outline my thought process on why this is a good time to launch a new consultancy business.
 This is presented very much from a personal perspective, so take what I have outlined with a grain of salt.